Skip to main content

 • The contract must be an ERC-20 asset

-• There cannot be multiple assets on a Vega network for the same ERC-20 asset
+• There cannot be multiple assets for the same ERC-20 asset

 Validation happens according to the validationTimestamp parameter.
+The validation timestamp must be within the range between 1 second and 2 days from the time of submission.
 In most situations, this should be early on in the voting period so that any validation errors are caught before token holders start voting.
-However you could push the validation later if the contract is not yet deployed.
+However you could push the validation later in that range if the contract is not yet deployed.

 {